palantirnet/federated-search-demo/README.md

 To run project-related commands other than `vagrant up` and `vagrant ssh`:

 * SSH into the VM with `vagrant ssh`
-* You'll be in your project root, at the path `/var/www/uw-stout.local/`
+* You'll be in your project root, at the path `/var/www/federated-search-demo.local/`
 * You can run `composer`, `drush`, and `phing` commands from here

-To work on the styleguide:

-* SSH in to the VM with `vagrant ssh`
-* Go to the styleguide directory: `cd styleguide`; you'll be at the path `/var/www/federated-search-demo.local/styleguide`
-* You can run butler from here with `npm run butler`, then view the styleguide in your browser at [federated-search-demo.local:4000](http://federated-search-demo.local:4000)

 Avoid committing to git from within your VM, because your commits won't be properly attributed to you.
 If you must, make sure you [create a global .gitignore [internal]](https://github.com/palantirnet/documentation/wiki/Using-the-gitignore-File) within your VM at `/home/vagrant/.gitignore`, and configure your name and email for proper attribution: